List of Ned's Declassified School Survival Guide characters: Mr. Weiner

+Miss Splitz

 Miss Splitz (Melissa Peterman) is a school counselor in Polk who spied on Ned when he did not get good grades.
 She speaks like R. Lee Ermey to Ned.
 She talks and looks nice to Cookie.
 She uses different methods for counselling each student, which tends to make her seem like she has a split personality (her last name being an obvious pun of this).
+Despite her unorthodox methods, she genuine cares for the students and wants them to succeed in their education.

+Mr. Gibson

 Mr. Gibson (Art Alexakis) is a music teacher who appeared in "Music Class," his name is a reference to Gibson guitars.
 The song "Rock Star" by Everclear (the band that Alexakis is the lead singer of) was also featured in this episode.

-One Bite (Woorie Chung) is a student who is notorious for asking for “just one bite” of someone’s meal at lunch then proceeding to eat half of the meal in a single bite.